skyflowapi/skyflow-iOS/SkyflowFlowVault/README.md

 ## Configuration
 ---
 ### SPM (Swift Package Manager)
-- Go to File -> Swift Packages -> New Package Dependency (in Xcode IDE)
+- In Xcode: File → Add Package Dependencies → enter `https://github.com/skyflowapi/skyflow-iOS.git`.
-- Enter https://github.com/skyflowapi/skyflow-iOS.git and press ok.
+- Set Dependency Rule to **Exact Version** and enter `1.26.0`.
-- In the "Choose Package Products" dialog, check the **SkyflowFlowVault** product and add it to your app target.
+- In the "Choose Package Products" dialog, check the **SkyflowFlowVault** product (not Skyflow) and add it to your app target.

 ### Cocoapods
 - To integrate skyflow-iOS into your Xcode project using CocoaPods, specify it in your Podfile: